Anubhavsingh311/resume-to-portfolio/AI_USAGE_LOG.md

 - Replaced placeholder section headings with our actual copy.
 - Restructured the skills section from a list to pill badges, which was in our Figma but not correctly reflected in the AI output.
 - Added the Google Fonts `<link>` tag that was missing from the initial `<head>`.
-- Verified cross-browser rendering manually in Chrome and Firefox before committing.
+- Verified cross-browser rendering manually in Chrome and Safari before committing.

 ---